Male in breeding colours, Singapore.

 The species ranges from

-to Singapore, it appears to have out-competed the native
+now well established as a non-native; it appears to have out-competed the native

 Green Crested Lizard Bronchocela

-cristatella, which now has a restricted range.
+cristatella, which now has a restricted range in the country.

 |